- Download our Moving to Buenos Aires Guide (PDF)

 Expats looking to find work in Buenos Aires can look forward to a relatively fast-paced environment and bustling metropolis.
 This city is home to the highest population density in the country.
 There are many opportunities, but expats who only speak English may have a tough go of it – the language of business in Argentina is predominantly Spanish.
 For employees being relocated by a larger corporation, visas are usually dealt with by their employer.
 In either case, see Visas for Argentina for more details.

 Expat positions in large multinationals, such as the banking industry, oil and gas, and IT, are well established in Buenos Aires.
-The tourism, agriculture and creative industries are also thriving in recent years.
+The tourism, agriculture and creative industries have also been thriving in recent years.
 Many expats teach English and offer services such as business translations, web business management and design.
 Anything that only requires internet and a laptop seems to be the bread and butter of many foreigners vying for a place under the Argentinian sun.

 Additionally, due to relatively low local salaries, Buenos Aires seems to be an outsourcing hub.
-If an expat can speak another foreign language (and of course add a knowledge of native English) the call centre industry presents opportunities.
+If an expat can speak another foreign language (and of course add the knowledge of native-level English) the call centre industry presents opportunities.
 Expats need to be aware, however, that they will be competing with well-versed Argentinians working in this industry.

 Finding a job in Buenos Aires

 For expats, being fluent or near fluent in Spanish will determine the kind of opportunities available when looking for work in Buenos Aires.
-With no knowledge of Spanish, options will be hard to find and daily survival in Buenos Aires fairly difficult.
+With no knowledge of Spanish, options will be limited and daily survival in Buenos Aires will be fairly difficult.
 That said, there are still jobs and companies that cater specifically to foreigners.